 Just a 15-minute break and you will be able to read the second part of the article, featuring the top five positions in the ranking.
 Well No, you will actually have to wait for some days… Sorry, I just got carried away by this backward journey through retro soccer games. 😀

 Have you already figured out the winner?
-Then please write it in the comments, if you like.
-I will not give out any spoilers, but I cannot wait to see how many of you will guess.
+Then please write it in the comments below, if you like.
+I am not going not give out any spoilers, but I cannot wait to see how many of you will guess.

 See you on five more virtual pitches!